 Ibiza has a warm, sunny, and dry climate.
 There are long hours of sunshine and clear skies.
 The island enjoys hot summers and mild winters.
 Temperatures in the summer season could climb up to 30°C (86°F), and during the winter, temperatures can drop to 25°C (77°F) by noon.

 For more climate information visit Meteoblue

 Ibiza is considered a safe place for tourists.
-Tourists can rest easy without the worry about an incident occurring.
-The crime rate in Ibiza is much lower than Spain's.
+Tourists can rest easy without the worry of an incident occurring.
+The crime rate in Ibiza is much lower than in Spain.
 However, to prevent the chances of such events, snowbirds must ensure that they exercise some caution.
-Don't flaunt cash or other valuables around, don't share travel plans with strangers, be sure you lock your accommodation before heading out and take official transport only.
+Don't flaunt cash or other valuables around, don't share travel plans with strangers, be sure you lock your accommodation before heading out, and take official transport only.

 Communication internet, and cellphone in Ibiza, Spain

 Snowbirds from the EU can roam like home, but if you are from a non-EU country and choose to roam it can result in a very high call or data charges.
 As an alternative, you may get a Spanish SIM card, or buy a new mobile phone.
 You may need to buy a new phone even after purchasing a local SIM card because your own phone might not accept a Spanish SIM card unless you unlock it.